 Although the LTS archive is hosted by ID, access to it is granted by ISG.EE only!
 Due to its design as a long term storage, access is provided to nonpersonal accounts only.
 In practice, each laboratory or group is entitled to request a special LTS account.
 The account's credentials are hold by the person in charge, e.g. professor, group leader or local IT-administrator.
 In some exceptional cases, access is also granted to a project account.

 For any questions concerning the LTS archive, write an email to firstname.lastname@example.org.

 The usage of LTS causes some strict requirements and limitations:

-File size < 2TB but at least 5GB (best between 10GB and 200 GB)
+- Allowed archive file sizes: less than 2TB, but at least 5GB (best between 10GB and 200 GB)

 - Meta information can be stored within file name only

 - File/ directory name length is limited to 255 characters